Glass is beautiful, decorative, stylish and very delicate.

-- Overpackage it: Glass doesn't bend, it breaks.
+Glass doesn't bend; it breaks.
 So you want to take all the steps you can to ensure that it's packaged properly.
-This is best done by overpacking.
-First, wrap the glass sheet in a garbage bag or bubble wrap to prevent scratching.
-Then, consider adding some secondary protective packaging as well, such as air pillows, foam or even loose fill peanuts.
+Overpacking is the best method.
+First, wrap the glass sheet in a garbage bag or bubble wrap to prevent glass surface scratching.
+Then, consider adding secondary protective packing materials, such as air pillows, foam, or even loose fill peanuts.
 Suspended packaging can even work to ensure the glass doesn't move during transit.

-- Don't under package: Don't just wrap the glass, throw it in a box and hope that it'll be enough.
+Don't just wrap the glass, throw it in a box, and hope it's enough.
 It's always better to over package.

-- Don't be afraid to try new things: Having poor results with a packaging style or with a shipper?
-Don't be afraid to switch them up so that your process works better.
-Remember, your packaging and transportation is all for the benefit of the end consumer.
+Have poor results with a packaging style or with a shipper?
+Don't be afraid to switch them up so your process works better.
+Remember, your packaging and transportation are all for the benefit of the end consumer.
 Keep the consumer in mind always.